ulmerkott/Pi-Somfy/README.md

 Next, let's test if it all works.
 Start <operateShutters.py> by typing:

-    sudo /home/pi/Pi-Somfy/operateShutters.py
+    sudo python /home/pi/Pi-Somfy/operateShutters.py

 You should see the help text explaining the [Command Line Interface](documentation/p4.png)

 ## 4 Usage

 Note that the config file won't exists the first time you run the application.
 In that case, a new config file will be created based on the name you specified (e.g. /home/pi/Pi-Somfy/operateShutters.conf).
+Once it has been created, you can modify it to change your need (SSL or not, which port is used, etc.), it will not be erased with an update.
+If you messed up something, just delete it and relaunch operateShutters.py, a new vanilla copy will be generated.

 You have 4 ways to operate.
-The recommended operations mode is mode 4.
+The recommended operation mode is mode 4.
 But the other 3 modes are explained here for completeness:

 1. Command line Interface<br/>You can use either of the following commands to operate a shutter called corridor<br/>
 The first one will raise the shutter.
 The second one will lower the shutter.
 The third one - **without starting the web interface** - will lower the shutter at sunset and raise it again 60 minutes after sunrise.